battler67/rag_evaluation_assignment/README.md

 1. *Metric Scaling*: Cosine similarity using `all-MiniLM-L6-v2` generally groups closely clustered sentences in the `0.6 - 0.9` range.
 Differentiating a "perfect" vs "good" answer simply through a hard cosine threshold proved challenging without introducing more complex LLM-as-a-judge patterns.
 Simple keyword overlap provided a very strict grounding, but fails on synonyms.
 Ultimately, a combination of both metrics provided standard baseline signals.
 2. *Hallucination risks*: Even specialized RAG can hallucinate if the LLM generalizes.
 The system prompt strongly commands it to "use concise, accurate sentences based ONLY on the context" to mitigate this.

-## Video Demonstration
-The demonstration video shows the application interacting with queries and running the full evaluation framework.